 Fairy wings are enamoring, capturing and ethereal; there is something about them that is delicate and stunning on stage.
 They really know how to capture an audience and we have always wanted to make a pair, so we set out to make our own.
-In the blog, we will talk about – How to make Fairy wings, so you can make pair of your very own!
+In the blog, we will talk about – How we made our custom design Fairy wings, we are more than happy to tailor our wings to suit YOU!

 At this years 2017 NZ Hair And Beauty Expo; The Magic Brush had the privilege of turning one of Apollo Theatre Schools beautiful dancers, Ellyce Bisson into a stunning piece of art taking inspiration from the theme of ‘Flight’.
 This was a showcase and promotion prior to the NZ Body Art Awards Presentation for 2017, formerly the NZ Body Art Awards.